 The only real drawback with this tree is one that a lot of similar items share: the hanging toys, which are balls, in this case, are very easy to pull off and they won’t last long.
-Overall, though, the stability and ruggedness of this tree, as well as its reasonable price point and the great range of activities that it offers adventurous cats makes it the best overall cat tree in the UK.
+Overall, though, the stability and ruggedness of this tree, as well as its reasonable price point and the great range of activities that it offers adventurous cats makes it the overall best cat tree in the UK.

 2. GIOPACO 2-Tier Small Cat Condo House – Best Value

 |Dimensions:||53cm x 32cm x 66cm|

 Strictly speaking, the GIOPACO 2-Tier Small Cat Condo House is a condo rather than a tree, but it has multiple layers and scratch posts, so it qualifies as a cat tree condo.

 The two rooms provide your cat with privacy and somewhere to lay, while the top platform allows them to sit at a reasonable height and survey their domain.
 There are two scratching post sections, one at base level and one a floor up, so whether your cat prefers to scratch in a horizontal or upright position, there is the sisal rope to cope.
 This is an inexpensive cat post and doesn’t take up as much room or fill your gaze quite as easily as the 6-foot giants, but it is stable and of good quality, making it our choice as the best cat tree in the UK for the money.